How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)

 Serving: 1tbspCalories: 64kcalCarbohydrates: 17gProtein: 0.1gSodium: 1mgPotassium: 11mgFiber: 0.04gSugar: 17gVitamin C: 0.1mgCalcium: 1mgIron: 0.1mg

-Keyword creamed honey, flavored honey, honey, infused honey
+Keyword creamed honey

 Similar Posts

-3 Comments
+6 Comments

 1. Thank you so much for this article.
 It’s very helpful and has a lot of great information for me to start out some whipped honey.
 I’m very excited.
 I live in Miami, and I’m wondering if I don’t have a cool dark place to store the honey in, what happens to the honey at say 80° or so?
 Or even hotter?
 Does it just become more runny or does the consistency completely change things ?
 Thank you so much!!